emiliensocchi/azurehound-queries/README.md

 ## Disclaimer

-This repository is actively used for personal use and queries may change, disappear or stop working at any time.
-Additionally, the tiering of roles and permissions used in this project is partly based on a personal tiering model, which does not necessarily conmply with all companies.
+The tiering of roles and permissions used in this project is partly based on a personal tiering model, which does not necessarily comply with all companies.
+Depending on the reader's usage, those tiers may have to be adapated to the company in scope.